-Company Business Type % Holding by the Company (As at December 31, 2019) Geurt Fah Company Limited Property rental and related services Mr. Paiboon Damrongchaitham, a director of the Company, is also an authorized director with signing authority at Geurt Fah Company Limited Miss Suwimon Chungjotikapisit, a director of the Company, is also an authorized director with signing authority at Geurt Fah Company Limited Mr. Fahmai Damrongchaitham, a director of the Company, is also an authorized director with signing authority at Geurt Fah Company Limited Weerawong, Chinnavat & Partners Company Limited Thailand's Leading Law Firm Mrs. Veeranuch Thammavarancupt a partnering lawyer, also a director with signing authority at Weerawong, Chinnavat &amp; Partners Company Limited, resigned from the Board of Directors of the Company, effective from May 3, 2019.
-Mr. Warathorn Wongsawangsiri was appointed the independent director of the Company, effective from May 14, 2019, also a partnering lawyer at Weerawong, Chinnavat &amp; Partners Company Limited from January 2017 to August 2019.
+Company Business Type Relationship Geurt Fah Company Limited Property rental and related services - Mr. Paiboon Damrongchaitham, a director of the Company, is also an authorized director with signing authority at Geurt Fah Company Limited - Miss Suwimon Jhungjotikapisit, a director of the Company, is also an authorized director with signing authority at Geurt Fah Company Limited - Mr. Fahmai Damrongchaitham, a director of the Company, is also an authorized director with signing authority at Geurt Fah Company Limited Weerawong, Chinnavat & Partners Company Limited Thailand's Leading Law Firm - Mr. Sunyaluck Chaikajornwat was appointed the independent director of the Company, effective from 23 December 2020, is also a partnering lawyer at Weerawong, Chinnavat & Partners Company Limited.

-2. Characteristics of Connected Transactions
+Characteristics of Connected Transactions

 The Company operates the fully-integrate entertainment businesses, such as music business and co-investment in other businesses, etc. Many of the Company's subsidiaries operate a variety of media businesses to support the core business.
 Therefore, there are many connected transactions between the Company and its subsidiaries, as well as with the Group, associated companies and related companies with common directors.
 Connected transactions can be divided into 2 major categories, as follows:

-- Transactions which are the normal course of business consists of revenue from the sale of music products and copyrights, production and distribution of motion pictures, advertising fees, public relations and sales promotions, profit sharing from copyrights, studio rental fees, artist management fees, production fees, concert service and event organization fees, etc. - Transactions which are not the normal course of business such as rental of office space, loans to subsidiaries, shared administrative management fees, professional fees and purchase of assets which are not related to the Company's normal course of business.
+- Transactions which are the normal course of business consists of revenue from the sale of music products and copyrights, production and distribution of motion pictures, advertising fees, public relations and sales promotions, profit sharing from copyrights, studio rental fees, artist management fees, production fees, concert service and event organization fees, etc. - Transactions which are not the normal course of business such as rental of office space, loans to subsidiaries, shared administrative management fees, professional fees and acquisition-disposal of assets which are not related to the Company's normal course of business.

-3. Measures or procedures on approval of connected transaction
+Measures or procedures on approval of connected transaction

 By virtue of Section 89/12 of the Securities and Exchange Act B.E.
-2551 (No.4) which states that a director, executive or related person can enter into the transaction with the Company or its subsidiary only under approval by the meeting except for commercial transaction with terms as those an ordinary person would agree with any unrelated counter party under similar circumstances and/or criteria which has already been approved by the Board of Directors.
+2008 (No.4) which states that a director, executive or related person can enter into the transaction with the Company or its subsidiary only under approval by the meeting except for commercial transaction with terms as those an ordinary person would agree with any unrelated counter party under similar circumstances and/or criteria which has already been approved by the Board of Directors.
 In the Board of Directors' Meeting No. 1/2011, held on February 25, 2011, assembly passed its resolution to approve agreement and conditions of commercial transaction with related person.
-In addition, the Company has determined the Corporate Authorization Index (CAI) No. 1/2555 regarding the execution of connected transaction to be in compliance with the notifications of the Stock Exchange of Thailand.
+In addition, the Company has determined the Corporate Authorization Index (CAI) No. 1/2015 regarding the execution of connected transaction to be in compliance with the notifications of the Stock Exchange of Thailand.

-4. Policy or Trend of Future Connected Transactions
+Policy or Trend of Future Connected Transactions

-The Company, on regular basis, enters into transactions which is considered as normal course of business operation or business supporting such as advertisement, publicity, sales promotion, distribution of copyrights, studio service, artist management, hire of work, concert hosting service, activity hosting, production of stage play, lights and sound equipment rental.
-It is Company's determination that the future connected transactions will be executed as a normal commercial business, by taking into account the highest benefit of the Company.
+The Company, on regular basis, enters into transactions which is considered as normal course of business operation or business supporting such as advertisement, publicity, sales promotion, distribution of copyrights, share of copyrights, studio service, artist management, hire of work, concert hosting service, activity hosting, production of stage play, lights and sound equipment rental, etc. It is Company's determination that the future connected transactions will be executed as a normal commercial business, by taking into account the highest benefit of the Company.